Thank you to everyone working across paediatrics for your colossal and continuous hard work to support children and young people.

 We are calling on governments across the UK to take action now, and in the long term, to:

 - Introduce a clear and fully funded cross-departmental strategy to address health inequalities with measurable goals and resourcing for collecting data to support these.
+Prioritise public health, prevention and early intervention: preventative measures will reverse current trends and ensure healthy children become healthy adults.

 Support for you and colleagues

-Over the last two years we have brought together a number of tools we hope will support you and colleagues on the ground, including your own wellbeing.
+We have brought together a number of tools we hope will support you and colleagues on the ground, including your own wellbeing.

 Our winter pressures guidance and case studies help you make a compelling and evidence-based case for children's healthcare when services are under immense pressure.

-NHS England and Health Education Improvement, alongside the Paediatric Critical Care Society, have created a programme to support respiratory surge in children.
+NHS England and Health Education Improvement, alongside the Paediatric Critical Care Society, has created a programme to support respiratory surge in children.
 This aims to support the cross-skilling of the NHS workforce to manage existing demand, potential future spikes of respiratory illnesses including RSV, and in the longer term, increasing paediatric acuity and demand in children.

 The General Medical Council’s position still stands that when concerns are raised, the factors relevant to the environment in which the professional is working will always be considered on the specific facts of the case.
+Its letter on 11 November 2022 alongside the Chief Medical Officers, mentioned above, underlines this point again.